Loading...

 Choose Whole Grain Bread

-Replace regular milk with unsweetened almond or soy milk to reduce carbohydrate content and potential glucose spikes.
+Replace regular milk in your coffee with unsweetened almond milk to reduce sugar and carbohydrate content.

 Monitor Portion Sizes